GES 100. German Pre-Orientation Tour. (1 h)

 GES 340.
 German Masterworks in Translation.
 (3 h)

-Examines selected works of German, Austrian, and Swiss fiction in English translation by such writers as Goethe, Schiller, Kafka, Mann, and Schnitzler.
+Examines selected works of German, Austrian, and Swiss fiction in English translation.
 Literary periods, genres, and authors vary according to instructor.
-Can also be offered online in summer.
 (D)

 GES 341.
 Austrian Literature in Translation.
 (3 h)

 Examines the literature of Austria from the decline of the Habsburg Empire to the present day.
-Intended for current and/or prospective German major or minors.
+Among other topics, this course focuses on issues of structural inequalities and systems of power.
+Intended for current and/or prospective German majors or minors.
 (D)

 GES 345.
 History of the German Language.
 (3 h)